ZeroGDesign/UserMods/Mercury_One/djsplice/SCS/README.md

  * Ability to crimp, solder, or otherwise connect the fans to your 3D printer controller board
 * Various M3 bolts/nuts:
  * 2x 40mm bolts to affix fan and shroud to mount
- * 2x 10mm M3 bolts to connect the fan mount and fan extension
  * 2x 6mm M3 bolts to connect the fan shroud to the fan extension
  * 2x 16mm M3 bolts to connect the entire system to the underside of 2020 Aluminum extrusion
 * Roll In Spring T-Nuts for mounting the blower to the top 2020 extrusions-  - something like [these](https://8020.net/fasteningmethods/hardware/tnuts/rollin/rollintnutwithballspring.html)